shane-kercheval/data-science-template/README.md

 The `docker-compose.yml` files define a basic image built on the `shanekercheval/python:ml` image.
 The compose file contains three services, MLFlow, Jupyter, and shell.

-NOTE: The `requirements.txt` is not used by docker, but it is used by Github Workflows for running unit-tests.

 # Running the Project

 ## Starting Docker